ksamuel/nmea_converter_proxy/README.rst

     python -m nmea_converter_proxy run "c:\path\to\your\config\file.ini"

 Config file format::

     [optiplex]
-    port = port where the optiplex sensor sends messages to
+    ip = IPV4 address we will use to connect to the optiplex port = port we will use to connect to the optiplex

     [aanderaa]
-    port = port where the aanderaa sensor sends messages to magnetic_declination = magnetic declination at the sensor location
+    ip = IPV4 address we will use to connect to the aanderaa port = port we will use to connect to the aanderaa magnetic_declination = magnetic declination at the sensor location

+    # Line starting with # is a comment.
+It does nothing but helps to document
+    # your configuration.

     [concentrator]
-    ip = IPV4 address where the NMEA concentrator is located port = port the NMEA concentrator is expecting messages
+    ip = IPV4 address where the concentrator is going to listen for clients port = port the where the concentrator is going to listen for clients

+    # You can have as many "sensor:" sections as you want.
+All messages
+    # retrieved from these will be forwarded as is by the concentrator.

+    [sensor:an abitrary sensor name]
+    ip = IPV4 address we will use to connect to this sensor port = port we will use to connect to this sensor

+    [sensor:another sensor]
+    ip = IPV4 address we will use to connect to this sensor port = port we will use to connect to this sensor

 Example::

     [optiplex]
+    ip = 45.32.00.17
     port = 8502

     [aanderaa]
+    ip = 45.32.00.17
     port = 8501
     magnetic_declination = -0.5

     [concentrator]
     ip = 89.32.00.1
+    port = 1245

+    [sensor:bay1]
+    ip = 45.32.00.17
+    port = 8502

+    # Sensor disabled for maintenance.
+    #[sensor:bay2]
+    #ip = 45.32.00.17
-    port = 8500
+    #port = 8500

 NMEA massages formats